Fruitcake has been favored by my family ever since my sister shared this light version. It's moist and filled with goodies.

 - In another large bowl, cream shortening and sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, cream of tartar, salt and baking soda; add to creamed mixture alternately with milk.
 Stir in the walnuts, pineapple, cherries, coconut and raisins.

-- Spoon into nine greased 5-3/4-in. x 3-in. x 2-in. loaf pans.
-Bake at 300° for 65-75 minutes or until a toothpick inserted near the center comes out clean.
+- Spoon into nine greased 5-3/4x3x2-in. loaf pans.
+Bake at 300° for 65-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
-Yield: 9 loaves (5 slices each).

 Editor's Note: Fruitcakes can be baked in two batches.
 Refrigerate batter until baking.